California Gray

 Photo courtesy of Gary Lawrence

-The California Gray was developed around 1940 by Professor James Dryden.
+The California Gray was developed around 1930 by Professor James Dryden.
 The goal was a dual purpose breed that laid large white eggs, as that was what the market wanted at that time.
+And he was also striving for a bird that would lay well for more than 2 years.
 The birds have a body type heavier than a Leghorn but not as "clunky" as a Rock.
 Unlike most of the white egg breeds, Grays are not flighty birds and are excellent winter layers in cold climates.

 When California Gray roosters are put on White Leghorn hens, a sex-linked hybrid, the California White, is produced.
 This hybrid is popular in the northern midwest and Canada.
 It is a white bird with occasional black feathers and can be feather-sexed at hatching.